John Kuder

 Download eBook: How to Choose a Defensive Driver Safety Program

-The fact is, regardless of the weight of an object, improper lifting techniques can cause a serious injury.
+The fact is, regardless of the weight of an object, improper lifting techniques can cause serious injury.
 These injuries happen when we bend at the waist to pick something up.

 Bending at the waist causes injuries because the back is not a lifting device, but when we bend at the waist to pick something up, we’re forcing our back to lift it.